-If you have an interest in chemistry and a passion for teaching, then a Bachelor of Science in Chemistry for Secondary Education could be the right degree for you!
+If you have an interest in chemistry and a passion for teaching, then a Master of Science in Chemistry with an Emphasis in Education could be the right degree for you!
 Read more to find out what you will learn with a degree in chemistry for secondary education and potential career outcomes:

 Chemistry for Secondary Education Learning Outcomes